The Palisades region of the Sierra Nevada is located west of the town of Big Pine.

 Head west all the way coasting the creek to the north.

-This involves climbing two waterfalls/rapids, each one leading to a
+each waterfall leading to a

 meadow.
 From the highest meadow, take the chute (usually dry in the summer)